awesome-schedule/plannable/docs/CONTRIBUTING.md

 1. Make sure that your changes are made on the dev branch or a new branch.
 2. Test extensively on your local host to make sure that you didn't screw up anything.
 3. In writing a pull request message,
-   1. Point out which part of the code you have changed, i.e. view, model, or algorithm.
+   1. Point out which part of the code you have changed, e.g. view, model, or algorithm.
-   2. Make clear that what type of changes that you have made, i.e., fixed a bug, improved performance, changed/added functionality, updated documentation, etc.
+   2. Make clear that what type of changes that you have made, e.g., fixed a bug, improved performance, changed/added functionality, updated documentation, etc.
-   3. Summarize what does this pull request do and why this work is happening, that includes any of your design decisions and alternatives that you may have considered.
+   3. Summarize what does this pull request do and why this is worth doing.
+Include any of your design decisions and alternatives that you considered.
-   4. Explicitly point out the part that you may want a more thoughtful review.
+   4. (Optional) Explicitly point out the part that you may want a more thoughtful review.
-   5. Add any questions, comments, or concerns that you may have, including those about your changes and those about the rest of this project.
+   5. (Optional) Add any questions, comments, or concerns that you have, including those about your changes and those about the rest of this project.
 4. New pull request!

 ---